 - Failed to do so.

-If you or a child has been injured through a school’s negligence or intentional tort, you may be entitled to receive compensation for:
+If you or a child has been injured through a school’s negligence or intentional tort, you may sue for compensation for:

 - Payment of medical bills and therapy,